-Delivery was by caesarean section because, despite Medina’s prematurely widened hips, her slim frame was still not adequate in terms of passing a full-sized child through the birth canal.
+Delivery was by cesarean section because, despite Medina’s prematurely widened hips, her slim frame was still not adequate in terms of passing a full-sized child through the birth canal.

 The child was named Gerardo, after the doctor who first examined Medina, and the infant went home to the family’ village of Ticrapo when he was released from the hospital.

 Gerardo grew up thinking that Medina was his older sister, and only found out the truth when he was a teenager.

 Interviewed for the 1955 profile on his and his mother’s life, Gerardo claimed that he wanted to be a doctor when he grew up.
-Despite having no known defects or other health issues, Gerardo died relatively young, at age 40, in 1979, of natural causes.
+Despite having no known defects or other health issues, Gerardo died relatively young, at age 40, in 1979, of bone disease.

 Aside from her record-breaking status as a mother, Medina went on to live an ordinary life in Peru.

 In her young adulthood, she found work as a secretary for the doctor who attended the birth, which paid her way through school.
 At roughly the same time, Medina managed to put Gerardo through school as well.

-She married a man named Raul sometime in the early 1970s, and gave birth to her second child in 1972, aged 39.
-Medina and Raul were not wealthy people, and as of the last that the outside world heard from either of them, in 2002, the couple was still married and living in a poor neighborhood in Lima known as Chicago Chico.
+She married a man named Raul Jurado sometime in the early 1970s, and gave birth to her second child in 1972, at the age of 39.
+Medina and Raul were not wealthy people, and as of 2002, the couple were still married and living in a poor neighborhood in Lima known as Chicago Chico.

-Given her lifelong attitude toward publicity and the prying eyes of curious outsiders, it may be for the best that nobody now seems to know where exactly Lina Medina lives or what she, her husband, or her youngest child are up to these days.
+Given her lifelong attitude toward publicity and the prying eyes of curious outsiders, it may be for the best that Lina Medina’s life remains private.
+If still alive, she would be in her 80s today.

 After this look at Lina Medina, the youngest mother in history, read about the 11-year-old pregnant Florida girl who was recently forced to marry her rapist.
 Then, discover the story of Gisella Perl, “the Angel of Auschwitz” who saved the lives of hundreds of women imprisoned during the Holocaust by aborting their pregnancies.